wp-plugins/sgr-nextpage-titles/readme.txt

 === SGR Nextpage Titles ===
-Contributors: Sergio De Falco aka SGr33n
+Contributors: SGr33n
 Donate link: http://goo.gl/QuRfT
-Tags: nextpage, SEO, seo, SGR Nextpage Titles
-Requires at least: 3.0
+Tags: nextpage, subpages, subtitles, pages index, SGR Nextpage Titles, SEO, seo Requires at least: 3.0
 Tested up to: 3.4
 Stable tag: 0.22
 License: GPLv2

+Make order in your posts.
+With SGR Nextpage Titles you can have post subpages with their own titles and a navigation index.

 == Description ==